lab2023/lab2023.com/source/posts/2014-06-30-quick-view-into-our-design-process.md

 ![Picture 1](../assets/images/articles/2014-07-01-design-process/final1.jpg)
 ### 1. Understanding client needs

-After every dealing process we start by define main requirements of new project, for specify these features is necessary to focus in understand the main needs our design should supply.
-Realizing about client perspective give us the key for success in a final result.
+After every dealing process we start by defining main requirements of the new project.
+In order to specify these requirements we focus on understanding the main needs our design should supply.
+Realize about client perspective gives us the key for success in a final result.

 ![Picture 2](../assets/images/articles/2014-07-01-design-process/Client.jpg)